cnb0/learning-k8s/WS/k8s-labs-2/attendee-resources/05-networking.md

           servicePort: 80
 Create the ingress resource using kubectl apply:

-kubectl apply -n sock-shop -f attendee-resources/workshop-05/ingress-frontend.yaml Now visit http:// in a web browser.
+$kubectl apply -n sock-shop -f attendee-resources/workshop-05/ingress-frontend.yaml Now visit http:// in a web browser.
 You should see the Sock Shop site.

 To understand how this works, take a look at the Nginx configuration:

-kubectl get pods -n ingress-nginx kubectl -n ingress-nginx exec <nginx-ingress-pod-name> cat /etc/nginx/nginx.conf
+$ kubectl get pods -n ingress-nginx
+$ kubectl -n ingress-nginx exec <nginx-ingress-pod-name> cat /etc/nginx/nginx.conf

 You should see that the Nginx Ingress Controller has rewritten the nginx.conf file to include a Server Block for your chosen DNS name.